ciq-rocky-lts/.github/profile/README.md

 # Rocky Linux LTS by CIQ

-For more informatin please visit: https://ciq.com/products/rocky-linux/
+For more information please visit: https://ciq.com/products/rocky-linux/